NUMEV Seminar “Data-driven modeling and time series prediction using the generalized Langevin equation”

 By Roland Netz, Department of Physics, Free University Berlin

-Most systems of scientific interest are interacting N-body systems.
-Their kinetics are usually described in terms of low-dimensional reaction coordinates, which are generally influenced by the system as a whole.
-The dynamics of such a reaction coordinate is governed by the Generalized Langevin Equation (GLE), a stochastic integro-differential equation, and involves a memory function, which describes how these dynamics depend on previous values of the reaction coordinate.
-ELG is therefore a non-Markovian systematic description of system dynamics in terms of coarse-grained variables.
-We have recently introduced a new hybrid projection scheme that allows GLE parameters to be extracted from time series data, in a form suitable for both analytical and numerical processing.
-In this talk, I'll look at some examples of how GLE can be used to interpret and model data in different scientific fields.
+Most systems of scientific interest are N-body interacting systems.
+Their kinetics are generally described in terms of low-dimensional reaction coordinates, which are usually influenced by the entire system.
+The dynamics of such a reaction coordinate are governed by the generalized Langevin equation (GLE), a stochastic integro-differential equation, and involve a memory function, which describes how these dynamics depend on previous values of the reaction coordinate.
+The GLE is therefore a systematic non-Markovian description of the dynamics of a system in terms of coarse-grained variables.
+We have recently introduced a new hybrid projection scheme that allows GLE parameters to be extracted from time series data in a form suitable for analytical and numerical processing.
+In this talk, I will discuss some examples in which GLE can be used to interpret and model data in different scientific fields.

 Roland Netz, Department of Physics, Free University Berlin